aaz25/431-2021/README.md

 Come help other students to learn R, R Studio, R Markdown, and statistical thinking!
 Improve your own skills!
 Learn new things!
 Make sure you're ready for comprehensive exams!
 Develop your CV, website and teaching portfolio!

 We'd love to hear from you if you're interested.
-The initial deadline for a reply is **July 19, 2021** at 5 PM although Dr. Love will consider additional applications as slots remain up until mid-August.
+The initial deadline for a reply is **2021-07-19** at 5 PM although Dr. Love will consider additional applications as slots remain up until mid-August.

 Thanks for considering this, and I hope you're planning a delightful summer and making the world a little bit better.
 Please let me know if you have any questions, and make good choices.